BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

-The mod does include some fixes/tweaks for data in the Headhunter DLC packs, but it shouldn't cause any problems even if you don't have those - the relevant hotfixes would just never be triggered.
-It does contain fixes/tweaks for all the bigger story DLC, though the worst that would happen if you don't have those installed is getting some error messages on the console when running the patch.

 Usage/Installation
 ------------------